-To validate the theoretical stability guarantees and energy efficiency of the proposed Lyapunov-based control framework presented in Section IV-C, we conducted comprehensive comparative simulations involving three distinct control strategies: (1) the proposed Lyapunov control law with logarithmic potential function, (2) a conventional Lyapunov control law employing quadratic potential function, and (3) the classical Artificial Potential Field (APF) method.
-The simulation scenario includes a swarm comprised by 6 UAVs ($M=6$) with the optimal formation configuration derived from Section V-B serving as the target geometry.
-Each UAV was assigned a mass of $m_i = 1$ kg, and control gains were configured as $k_1=4$, $k_2=1.5$, $k_p=10$.
-The UAV swarm tracked a time-varying reference trajectory $\mathbf{x}^{\text{des}}(t)$ generated by a target moving at a constant velocity of $v = [0.5, 0.3, 0.0]^T$ m/s.
-Among the baselines, the control law associated with the quadratic potential function is expressed as,
+To validate the theoretical stability and energy efficiency of the proposed Lyapunov control in Sec.
+IV-C, we conducted simulations involving three distinct control strategies: (1) the proposed Lyapunov control with logarithmic potential function, (2) the conventional Lyapunov control with quadratic potential function, and (3) the classical Artificial Potential Field (APF) method.
+The simulation scenario includes a formation comprising 6 UAVs ($M=6$) with the optimal allocation derived from Alg.~\ref{Alg2}.
+To emulate a dynamic tracking of SAR operations, the formation tracks a maneuvering target trajectory $\mathcal{P}_{L}^{des}(t)$ with continuous velocity and directional variations.
+Moreover, all three flight control schemes share the same target formation and the same target reference trajectory, so that the reported differences stem solely from the control scheme.
+Here, the quadratic control scheme is:

 where $L$ is the indicator of the leader UAV.
-For comparison, the classical APF method applies an attractive force that guides the UAV swarm to maintain the formation while tracking the target's reference trajectory.
-The attractive force is given as:
+In contrast, the APF method applies an attractive force guiding the UAV toward the desired position and a repulsive force for collision avoidance.
+The total APF force input is: